PSG news: Neymar to be investigated for foul-mouthed Instagram post after Manchester United defeat | Goal.com

 Neymar to be investigated for foul-mouthed Instagram post after Man Utd defeat

-Neymar is set to be investigated by UEFA following his comments after Paris Saint-Germain's elimination from the Champions League.
+Neymar is set to be investigated by UEFA following his comments in the aftermath of Paris Saint-Germain's elimination from the Champions League.

 The PSG star took to Instagram to hit back at the decision against his team following a handball VAR review during their Champions League last-16 clash.

-The referee awarded a penalty to United in the final moments of the game, and Marcus Rashford converted the spotkick to eliminate the Ligue 1 club from the competition.
+The referee awarded a penalty to the Red Devils for handball by Presnel Kimpembe in the final moments of the game, and Marcus Rashford converted the spot-kick to eliminate the Ligue 1 champions from the competition.

-Neymar, who didn't play in the fixture due to his current foot injury, voiced his opinion on social media after the match.
+Neymar, who did not play in the fixture due to his current foot injury, voiced his opinion on social media after the match.

 "That is a disgrace," he wrote on his Instagram Stories alongside a screenshot of the alleged handball.